tgross/ebpf-workshop-dodphilly2019/README.md

 This workshop has been designed around a deployment on AWS.
 Within a few weeks after the workshop, I hope to have a Vagrantfile in this repo which gets as close as possible to the working environment we had.

+To run the slides, use my fork of Josh Clulow's [`vtmc`](https://github.com/jclulow/vtmc), found at https://github.com/tgross/vtmc

 ## Credits and Reference Material